morgancross2/classification_project_telco/README.md

  - Fit and train three (3) classification models to predict churn on the train dataset.
  - Evaluate the models by comparing the train and validation data.
  - Select the best model and evaluate it on the train data.
- - Create a predictions csv for each observation in the test dataset using the best model's predictions.
-The csv should include the customer id, probability of staying, probability of churning, and prediction of churn.
  - Develop and document all findings, takeaways, recommendations and next steps.

 -----